Skip to main content

 caution

-The legacy valueProcessor signature exists for backwards compatibility, but we recommend avoiding it.
-For one reason, the options are not passed in so it becomes more difficult to correctly fall back to a default processor.
+The legacy valueProcessor signature exists for backwards compatibility, but avoid it.
+Options aren't passed in, making it difficult to correctly fall back to default processors.

-If the function assigned to valueProcessor accepts three or more arguments (not including those with default values), it will be called like this:
+If the valueProcessor function accepts three or more arguments (excluding those with default values), it's called like this:

 valueProcessor(field, operator, value, valueSource);

-Notice that no options or additional properties of the rule are passed as arguments.
-Among other problems, this prevents formatQuery from setting the escapeQuotes option.
+No options or additional rule properties are passed as arguments.
+This prevents formatQuery from setting the escapeQuotes option, among other problems.

-This legacy behavior is documented here for completeness but, as stated above, is not recommended.
+This legacy behavior is documented for completeness but not recommended.

 const query: RuleGroupType = {